jalamani/SuiteCRM/NGSCMSAccessMigration.md

 FROM
     exampledb;
 ```
+## Importing Emails to SuiteCRM

+1. Export from Access as CSV.

+2. Edit CSV to match example import CSV's name and email column

+3. Client->Import Clients on sidebar->Select CSV

 ## VBA Script to export MS-Access image attachments.
 Execute with Immediate window with desired directory(/upload) as parameter
 ```